 Contact Anthony High

-My career began the about the age of five when my father tore open a brown paper bag and told me to write on it.
+My career began about the age of five when my father tore open a brown paper bag and told me to write on it.
 At that age I could not really discern the difference between writing and drawing.
 So my reaction was to draw.
-It was through this artistic awakening that I realize that not only must I draw but it was part of my DNA.
+It was through this artistic awakening that I realized that not only must I draw but it was part of my DNA

 Much of my inspiration and subject matter comes from my African American heritage.
 Although I primarily paint people of color, I don’t necessarily consider it “black art”.
 I just call it ART.

-I am at my best when I am incorporating my love of drawing, painting, and printmaking through an innovative printmaking process called collograph which is uniquely mine.
-I believe that printmaking is one of the most under estimated and under utilized medium in art.
-It can be as drawing oriented as etching, as sculptural as a collograph, or as painterly as a monotype.
+I am at the best when I am incorporating my love of drawing, painting, and printmaking through an innovative printmaking process called collagraph which is uniquely mine.
+I believe that printmaking is one of the most underestimated and underutilized medium in art.
+It can be as drawing oriented as etching, as sculptural as collagrpah or as painterly as a monotype.

 As an artist I pride myself in thinking out of the box, so to speak.
 Creating pieces that are a different twist from traditional or conventional techniques.
 I feel that my best artwork is yet to come.